Robert W. Kenny: California government service

-In 1927, Kenny began working in the Los Angeles County counsel's office as "Deputy of the County Counsel."
-In 1929, he joined the state legislature.
-In 1930, Kenny supported James Rolph Jr., who became California governor, and received an appointment as judge to the Los Angeles Municipal Court, followed by promotion to the Los Angeles Superior Court.
-In 1934, he won an election and became municipal judge for small claims court.
+In 1927, Kenny began working in the Los Angeles County counsel's office as "Deputy of the County Counsel".
+In 1930, he supported James Rolph Jr., who became California governor.
+Kenny received an appointment as judge to the L.A.
+Municipal Court, followed by promotion to the L.A.
+Superior Court.
+In 1934, Kenny won an election and became municipal judge for small claims court.
 He then became a judge in the law and motion court.

-At some time in the 1930s, Kenny became a Democrat.
-He was an early advocate for civil rights in California.
-He restructured the California Department of Justice (DOJ) to be similar to the United States Department of Justice; for example, he transferred the California DOJ main office from San Francisco closer to the state legislature in Sacramento, and created civil service positions instead of political appointments within the California DOJ.
-He also was instrumental in abolishing the legal existence of the Ku Klux Klan in California.

-Kenny also served as a Municipal Court Judge and later a Superior Court Judge in Los Angeles, California.
 He served in the California State Senate from 1939 to 1943.

+At the outset of the 1930s, Kenny was characterized as "a liberal young Republican with Prohibition repeal as his main issue".
+Sometime during the decade, he switched party affiliation and aligned himself with the Democrats.

 Private practice

-Kenny resigned his judgeship.
-In 1939, he dissolved a law partnership with Paul Vallee and Lawrence Beilensen.
+In 1939, Kenny resigned his post as municipal judge, and also dissolved his law partnership with Paul Vallee and Lawrence Beilensen.
 He set up a new partnership with Morris E. Cohen, which lasted until 1948.
 Robert O. Curran joined the firm but left to fight in World War II; Robert S. Morris replaced him.

 Clients included William Schneiderman, head of the California section of the Communist Party USA; Kenny helped him with citizenship papers in 1940, a case he lost but which Wendell Willkie helped win on appeal in 1943.

 Attorney General of California

 In 1942, Kenny was elected Attorney General of California, beating Louis H. Burke, and served one term to 1947.
 Under Kenny in this period, Robert B. Powers worked as "coordinator of law enforcement agencies".

+While in this capacity, Kenny was responsible for the office's complicity in the racist incarceration of Japanese Americans.
+His actions have been disavowed as a failure of leadership and unjust by his successors.

 In 1946, Kenny sought the Democratic nomination for Governor, but was defeated by Earl Warren.
 Although Warren was a Republican, California law at that time permitted a candidate to run in both primaries, a practice known as cross-filing.
 Warren also won the Republican nomination that year and went on to score an easy general election victory.